How Do I Reclaim My Unused Road Tax?

-Can I get a refund on my tax?
+Can I get a refund on road tax after scrapping my car?

 What happens if I’ve sent my V5C already?